-Ahead of publishing our final reports in the Spring the College’s researchers are keen to hear from organisations that have addressed the issues of being interrupted in meetings or not being credited for contributions etc. Please contact Jill or Jason if you would be willing to share your practice.
+Ahead of publishing our final reports in the Spring the College’s researchers are keen to hear from organisations that have addressed the issues of being interrupted in meetings or not being credited for contributions etc. Please contact Jill if you would be willing to share your practice.

 In addition to this summary we are planning to release three research reports in spring 2019.
 These reports will provide practical support, focusing on a critical review of strategies and actions that work or seem promising in building gender inclusive cultures.